Kofun period: Ōkimi

 During the Kofun period, an aristocratic society with militaristic rulers developed.
 The period was a critical stage in Japan's evolution into a cohesive, recognized state.
 The society was most developed in the Kinai region and the eastern Setouchi region.
 Japan's rulers petitioned the Chinese court for confirmation of royal titles.

-While the rulers' title was officially "King", they called themselves "Ōkimi" (大王, "Great King") during this period.
-Inscriptions on two swords (the Inariyama and Eta Funayama Swords) read Amenoshita Shiroshimesu (治天下; "ruling Heaven and Earth") and Ōkimi, indicating that the rulers invoked the Mandate of Heaven.
+While the rulers' title was officially "King", they called themselves Ōkimi (大王, Great Lord)) during this period.
+Inscriptions on two swords (the Inariyama Sword and the Eta Funayama Sword) read Amenoshita Shiroshimesu (治天下; "ruling Heaven and Earth") and Ōkimi, indicating that the rulers invoked the Mandate of Heaven.
 The title Amenoshita Shiroshimesu Ōkimi was used until the 7th century, when it was replaced by Tennō.

 Clans

-Many of the clans and local chieftains who made up the Yamato polity claimed descent from the imperial family or kami.
-Archaeological evidence for the clans is found on the Inariyama Sword, on which the bearer recorded the names of his ancestors to claim descent from Ōbiko (大彦, recorded in the Nihon Shoki as a son of Emperor Kōgen).
-A number of clans claimed origin in China or the Korean peninsula.
+Many of the clans and local chieftains that composed the Yamato polity claimed descent from the imperial family or the kami.
+Archaeological evidence for the clans is found on the Inariyama Sword, on which the bearer recorded the names of his ancestors to claim descent from Ōbiko, recorded in the Nihon Shoki as a son of Emperor Kōgen).
+Several clans claimed origin in China or the Korean peninsula.

 During the 5th century, the Katsuragi clan (葛城氏, descended from the legendary grandson of Emperor Kōgen) was the most prominent power in the court and intermarried with the imperial family.
 After the clan declined, late in the century, it was replaced by the Ōtomo clan.
 When Emperor Buretsu died with no apparent heir, Ōtomo no Kanamura recommended Emperor Keitai (a distant imperial relative in Koshi Province) as the new monarch.
 Kanamura resigned due to the failure of his diplomatic policies, and the court was controlled by the Mononobe and Soga clans at the beginning of the Asuka period.